A Day in Middle School

 Each student is also part of a cluster group led by a particular teacher.
 The school day begins and ends with a cluster gathering used for announcements or check-ins.

 Calhoun encourages a partnership between families, students and teachers.
-Every school year includes two to three personal conferences.
-Families and cluster advisors continue to communicate throughout the year.
+Every school year includes two to three conferences, but families and cluster advisors communicate throughout the year.